DjangoGirls/organizer-manual/sponsors/README.md

 ## How to find sponsors?

 If you have time for that, we really recommend creating a simple Sponsorship Offer - a PDF file, a couple of pages.
-Tell who you are, what Django Girls is (and why it's so awesome!), tell who is going to attend the event and what's the value for them.
+Say who you are, what Django Girls is (and why it's so awesome!), who is going to attend the event and what's the value for them.

 You can use the [Sponsorship Offer](https://github.com/DjangoGirls/resources/tree/master/For%20Sponsors) we prepared for our first event and modify it to your needs.